Thousands ordered to flee advancing wildfires in Quebec

 "The situation is quickly changing in Quebec," Lauzon said, adding that about 100 fires, "many more than yesterday," were burning in the province, including about 20 out of control.

-Across Canada more than 210 fires were still burning after scorching more than 2.7 hectares.
+Across Canada more than 210 fires were burning on Friday after scorching more than 2.7 million hectares (6.7 million acres).
 A total of 29,000 people had been evacuated before Friday's order.

-After major flareups in the west of the country in May, notably in the Prairies provinces of Alberta and Saskatchewan, firefighting shifted in the past week to Nova Scotia on the Atlantic coast, following hot, dry weather.
+After major flareups in the west of the country in May, notably in the Prairies provinces of Alberta and Saskatchewan, firefighting shifted in the past week to Nova Scotia on the Atlantic coast.

-Officials hoped rain and cooler weather forecast for the weekend following a record-breaking heat wave will bring relief.
+Officials hoped rain and cooler temperatures in forecasts for the weekend following a record-breaking heat wave will bring relief.

+"Weather has favoured the fires all week, not the firefighters.
+We're hopeful that this will soon change," Nova Scotia Premier Tim Houston told a briefing.

+"We need rain.
+Hopefully that rain comes in sufficient amounts this weekend."

-Almost 1,000 firefighters from Australia, New Zealand, South Africa and the United States also arrived or were en route to bolster firefighting efforts, and Ottawa has started to deploy the military in Nova Scotia to help out, according to Emergency Preparedness Minister Bill Blair.
+Almost 1,000 firefighters from Australia, New Zealand, South Africa and the United States also arrived or were en route to bolster firefighting efforts.

-"This is a scary time for a lot of people from coast to coast to coast," Prime Minister Justin Trudeau told reporters.
+And Ottawa was deploying the military in Nova Scotia and Quebec to help out, officials said.

 In Halifax, the largest city in Nova Scotia, busloads of suburban residents were taken on tours for a first glimpse of devastated neighborhoods.

+"The house is gone.
+The shed is gone.
+Everything's gone.
+On our property, there's nothing left.
+It's completely gone," he said.

+Others weren't ready yet to take it all in.
+"If I see my property I want to do it with my family, by ourselves, and be able to physically go in and (maybe) sort through stuff," Jody Stuart said, aware that he has lost everything.

-About 200 homes have been destroyed and nearly 20,000 residents have been displaced by wildfires in Nova Scotia.
+About 200 homes, as well as a wooden bridge and a historic private Halifax club founded in 1908, have been destroyed and nearly 20,000 residents have been displaced by wildfires in Nova Scotia.

+A few were allowed to return home on Friday after more than a week away.

+Houston lamented the "many, many lives turned upside down" by fires, noting a number of people "responding to the fires are evacuees themselves and it's absolutely heartbreaking."

 © 2023 AFP